-As you can see, the strategic management - rather complex system of governance based on the prediction of the environment and develop ways to adapt the enterprise to its changes.
+As you can see, the strategic management - rather complex system of governance based on

-Foreign experience of theory and practice of modern management suggests that the transition from the stream of corporate planning for long-term, and then in a strategic market economies due to accelerating scientific-technical and socio-economic development, strengthening the elements of uncertainty and unpredictability in foreign relations.
+Foreign experience of theory and practice of management suggests modern that the transition from the stream of corporate planning for long-term, and then in a strategic market economies due to accelerating scientifictechnical and socio-economic development, strengthening the elements of uncertainty and unpredictability in foreign relations.
 The development and realization corporate strategy, which would better meet the rapidly changing external environment has become extremely important part of the management of most companies.

-Among the new methods that were used in the management and planning primarily the construction of scenarios. modelling, development plans based predictive hypotheses, expert evaluation of the various options of the economic behaviour, the construction of matrices. etc. However. corporate planning has faced great difficulties in implementing policies that flowed from a senior management gap between operational structural units of the corporation, that is those who are directly involved in the implementation of the plans.
+Among the new methods that were used in the strategic management and planning are primarily the construction of scenarios, modelling, development plans based on predictive hypotheses, expert evaluation of the various options of the economic behaviour, the construction of matrices, etc. However, corporate planning has faced great difficulties in implementing policies that flowed from a between senior management gap and operational structural units of the corporation, that is those who are directly involved in the implementation of the plans.

-The fact that the culture of the corporation (organizational culture) technocratic type that prevailed until recently and dominated the style of management based primarily on the decision-making control and over their execution.
+The fact that the culture of the corporation (organizational culture) technocratic type that prevailed until recently and dominated the style of management based primarily on the decision-making and control over their execution.
 Efforts were made mainly to the implementation of large-scale changes, which are involved only senior executives responsible primarily for staff functions.
-In fact, the strategy has become a privilege of senior Strategic planning management. strengthen the role and position of those professionals who plan goals and objectives, and then compare results with goals.
+In fact, the strategy has become a privilege of senior Strategic management. planning helped strengthen the role and position of those professionals who plan goals and objectives, and then compare results with goals.

 In strategic management the 90s of the XX century, the center of gravity moved to the scope of the strategy.
-The focus is not so much control over ongoing activities as monitoring the general course development of the organization.
+The focus is not so much control over ongoing activities as monitoring general course development of the the organization.
 This approach operatively enough to make adjustments not only in methods but also the strategy itself.
 For this purpose the comprehensive development of entrepreneurial initiative, especially among professionals operating structural units.
 Strategic management is just the prerogative of the executors, that is, those who show initiative, not only at the stage of planning and implementing the strategy.